-It is important that you request the “IRS tax return transcript” and not the “IRS tax account transcript.”
-You will need your Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the IRS tax return was filed).
-Tax Return Transcripts are available for request two weeks after electronically filing taxes and up to eight weeks after paper filing.
+It is important that you request the IRS Tax Return Transcript, not the IRS Tax Account Transcript.
+You will need your Social Security Number, date of birth, and the address on file with the IRS (this will usually be the address used when the tax return was filed).
+Tax return transcripts are available 2-3 weeks after electronically filing taxes and 6-8 weeks after paper filing.

 If you are being asked to turn in W-2s or 1099s you can submit copies of the ones your employer mailed to you in February.
 If you do not have all of them you can request a Wage and Income Transcript from the IRS, which will include all of your W-2s and 1099s.
 To obtain a Wage and Income Transcript, visit the IRS Get Transcript webpage and download your transcript (preferred method), or request one be mailed to you (slower).
 If neither of these options are available you must request it by mailing form 4506-T to the IRS.

 If you did not file a tax return you must submit a Verification of Non-Filing Letter before we can finish verifying your FAFSA.
 This letter, which must be sent to you by the IRS, proves that the IRS does not have a tax return on file for the requested year.
 It does not prove that someone was not required to file a return, only that they did not do so.
 To obtain a Verification of Non-Filing Letter, visit the IRS Get Transcript webpage and download your letter (preferred method), or request one be mailed to you (slower).
 If neither of these options are available you must request one by mailing form 4506-T to the IRS.
 A Tax Return Transcript may be substituted for this, but in either case the IRS document must be dated after October 1, 2017.